PixarAnimationStudios/ruby-jss/README.md

 ### Working with JSS Objects (a.k.a REST Resources)

-All API Object classes are subclasses of JSS::APIObject and share methods for listing, retrieving, and deleting from the JSS.
+All of the ruby classes representing objects in Jamf Pro are subclasse of, or modules within, JSS::APIObject and share methods for creating, listing, retrieving, updating, and deleting via the API.
 All supported objects can be listed, retrieved and deleted, but only some can be updated or created.
 See below for the level of implementation of each class.

 --------